Journey of a Postcard [WATCH]

 This page may contain compensated links.
 For more information read our disclaimer.

-What happens when a postcard is lost for six years, and then finally hand delivered to its rightful owner?
+What happens when a postcard is lost for six years, and then finally hand-delivered to its rightful owner?

-I write this hung over, with a pounding headache and a sore neck.
+I write this hungover, with a pounding headache and a sore neck.
 But I am very excited to tell this story, for it is one with substance that interests me greatly.
 This isn’t just about a postcard; it’s more than that.
 It’s the story of people who are passionate about travel, how “itchy feet” can be passed on from generation to generation.
 A father who couldn’t stay still raises children who become fearless and independent travellers as well.

-At the time, Joe was living 700 kilometres away from Newcastle, so he thought of me.
+At the time, Joe was living 700 kilometers away from Newcastle, so he thought of me.
 He contacted me over Facebook and asked if I’d be interested in delivering the postcard for him and maybe I’d like to do a story for the blog about it as well.
 Not only did I love the story, I decided to get a friend to help me film the special delivery.
 The result is below:

 If you love this story, then share it!
 XoX